 What Is a Group of Magpies Called? – Magpies Collective Nouns.

-The main collective noun for Magpies is a ‘tiding’, with other collective nouns including a ‘mischief’, a ‘conventicle’, a ‘congregation’, a ‘charm’, a ‘tribe’, a ‘gulp’, and a ‘tittering’.
-The etymology of the collective noun ‘tiding’ in relation to Magpies is thought to come from the Old English word ‘tidan’, meaning ‘to make a noise’.
-This is likely due to the loud and distinctive call of the Magpie, which is often heard in large groups.
+A group of Magpies is most often called a ‘tiding’, though several other collective nouns are used too: a ‘mischief’, a ‘conventicle’, a ‘congregation’, a ‘charm’, a ‘tribe’, a ‘gulp’, and a ‘tittering’.
+The word ‘tiding’ is widely thought to trace back to the Old English ‘tidan’, meaning ‘to make a noise’.
+That link makes sense given how loud and distinctive a Magpie’s call is, especially when the birds gather in numbers.